 Windows Management Instrumentation (WMI) plugins collect Microsoft Windows events and data remotely.
 These plugins collect the information without an agent, using the Windows Management Instrumentation Command Line (WMIC) .

 Note: Currently, WMIC does not support samba4/NTLMv2.
-Nor does WMIC work on more recent Windows versions, like Windows Server 2012 or above, because these versions authenticate with NLTMv2 only by default.
+Nor does WMIC work on more recent Windows versions, like Windows Server 2012 or later, because these versions authenticate with NLTMv2 only by default.

 To use a WMI plugin with a Windows host that uses NTLMv2, you must manually enable NTLMv1 authentication.
 For information about this, see the Microsoft Support web pages.